phenomeno/spark-medicare/README.md

 Analyzing Medicare data from CMS via Spark.

 ## Introduction
-This is a short example for me to learn Spark while analyzing (recently)publicly available claims data for Medicare.
+This is a short example for me to learn Spark while analyzing (recently) publicly available claims data for Medicare.
 It processes a list of HCPCS/CPT codes and their short descriptions in the order of total service line counts.
 The total sum of unique members (unique per each physician/provider) is also provided, as is a quick calculation to see the utilization of a particular code.

 The use of Spark allows the manipulation of about 9 million rows in a short amount of time using the Spark variant of SQL.
 Adjust the SQL portion of the python file to generate different results for your purposes.

 ## How to run
-Run the following command line to download the dependent data (CMS-provided Provider Utilization File from 2013).
+Run the following command line to download the dependent data (CMS-provided Provider Utilization File from 2013: https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/Physician-and-Other-Supplier2013.html).
 ```
 $ ./download_data.sh
 ```